Sign up for updates and notifications.

 Bagged household garbage including food waste and trash.
 No household hazardous waste (paint, chemicals, thinner, batteries, electronics).
 Cart lids must be closed; overflowing carts will not be collected; move any vehicles blocking the street on collection day.
 A glossary of excluded waste can be found here.

 Garbage and recycling carts must be placed at the curb by 5 a.m. for pick-up on the scheduled service day.
 Carts should be removed from the street in a timely manner.
 For further questions, contact us 225-389-4813.

 Head Start enrollment is August through May and Early Head Start is January through December.

 The program is free to those who are eligible.

 All programs and services require the customer to meet certain eligibility criteria.
 In most cases, the customer’s household income must fall below the established federal poverty income.

-The Division is comprised of the Office of Social Services, East Baton Rouge Head Start / Early Head Start program, Ryan White HIV / AIDS program and WIOA.
+The Division is comprised of the Office of Social Services, East Baton Rouge Head Start program and Ryan White HIV / AIDS program .

 The Division provides administrative and fiscal management for all social services and community development programs funded by the federal and state governments.
 The Division employs over 328 and manages $20M in grant funds.

 The Division is committed to seeking funding opportunities for additional programs and services that respond to prevalent issues that affect the vulnerable population and minimizes their ability to achieve self-sufficiency.

 New job openings are posted every Friday at 12 noon.